How to Shave Your Head in 2025: Step-by-Step

 Get Scalp Massages

-A regular scalp massage stimulates blood circulation to your scalp and helps you relax and feel good.
+A regular scalp massage boosts blood circulation to your scalp and helps you relax and feel good.
+Five minutes, a few times a week, makes a real difference.

 Common Mistakes to Avoid While Shaving Your Head